A Renowned Rehabilitative Care Hospital Expands

 Madonna wanted to provide outdoor spaces for patients and their families to use in therapy sessions or to simply refresh and restore.

-The Olsson Studio collaborated with project partners on planning and provided the landscape architecture for two gardens.
+Olsson collaborated with project partners on planning and provided the landscape architecture for two gardens.
 The circular gardens feature ornamental plantings, benches, inspirational quotations, and scriptural passages.
 A statue of Mary, the Madonna, provides the focal point for one garden and a flagpole stands at the center of the second.

 Olsson also helped plan a campus greenspace that features paved walkways and disc golf baskets.
 Care providers use the space for patient treatment, including equine therapy.
 Finally, an outdoor courtyard, surrounded by buildings, was made into a playground for children.